 Figure out your Why

-I think I believe it’s the reason why so many people ultimately give up on their goals.
+This part is often overlooked when deciding what you want.
+I believe it’s the reason why so many people ultimately give up on their goals.

 I was going through a good goal sheet I had filled out from 5 years ago and a lot of the goals no longer interest me.
 Looking at them it’s because they were pretty superficial or someone else’s idea of what a “good goal” might be.